-25. What are the investigative powers of the authority?
+26. What are the investigative powers of the authority?

-CADE has broad investigative powers and can require production of information in different forms, including interviews and disclosure of internal company documents (e.g., documents prepared for the board and reports and strategy papers prepared during the negotiation of the
+CADE has broad investigative powers and can require production of information in different forms, including interviews and disclosure of internal company documents (e.g., documents prepared for the board and reports and strategy papers prepared during the negotiation of the deal).
+During its review, CADE may also issue questionnaires about the market and the potential effects of the transaction to competitors, consumers and suppliers and also conduct market tests on proposed remedies.

-26. Are there confidentiality rules to protect sensitive proprietary information provided to the authority and what procedure must be followed for confidentiality to apply?
+27. Are there confidentiality rules to protect sensitive proprietary information provided to the authority and what procedure must be followed for confidentiality to apply?